netidx/netidx-book/src/small_example.md

 ```

 To ring a very loud alarm when an over temp event is detected.
 This
-would, in fact, work as expected, it just would not be as timely as
+would in fact work, it just would not be as timely as the author might
-the author might want.
-The reason is that the subscriber practices
+expect.
+The reason is that the subscriber practices linear backoff
-linear backoff when it's instructed to subscribe to a path that
+when it's instructed to subscribe to a path that doesn't exist.
+This
-doesn't exist.
-This is a good practice, in general it reduces the cost
+is a good practice, in general it reduces the cost of mistakes on the
-of mistakes on the entire system, but in this case it could result in
+entire system, but in this case it could result in getting the alarm
-getting the alarm hours, or longer after you should.
-The good news is
+minutes, hours, or longer after you should.
+The good news is there is
-there is a simple solution, we need to publish all the paths from the
+a simple solution, we just need to publish all the paths from the
 start, but fill them will null until the event actually happens (and
 change the above code to ignore the null).
 That way the subscription
 will be successful right away, and the alarm will sound immediatly